All Products

 Although the asynchronous task feature provides more capabilities, more system overheads are incurred.
 We recommend that you disable the asynchronous task feature in the following scenarios:

-• Your business applications are sensitive to latencies of request processing links and require the average latency to be less than 100 milliseconds.
+• Your business applications are sensitive to the latencies of request processing links and require the average latency to be less than 100 milliseconds.

 • You need to initiate at least thousands of asynchronous invocations per second.